 “My mother Kim has endured unspeakable heartache and has selflessly and lovingly cared for my dad through every step of his disease and continues to do so.
 She has never denied any of his children a visit, including Debby and Travis who see him regularly yet continue to spread malicious lies about her…They have visitation rights, so what else do they want?
 One answer: the limelight.”

 Ashley joined her father on his last tour, along with her siblings.
-She appeared frequently in the documentary, Glen Campbell: I’ll Be Me, which details Glen’s disease.
+She appeared frequently in the documentary, Glen Campbell: I’ll Be Me, which details Glen’s battle with Alzheimer’s disease.

 Kim also shared a message on her Facebook page through her attorney.
 The message demands people quit claiming she denied visitation rights “or face serious legal consequences.”